AverageCakeSlice/Persona-5-Royal-Differences/Prologue_to_5-2.md

 * _Take Over_ now plays during ambush attacks instead of _Last Surprise_. _Last Surprise_ will still play during normal encounters and enemy ambushes.
 * Baton passes are no longer linked to confidant ranks and can be used as soon as 4/18.
 * Baton pass bonuses now stack for each consecutive pass.
-* Performing a baton pass four times will now allow the final party member to use a skill without consuming any SP or HP.
+* Performing a baton pass four times in a row will now allow the final party member to use a skill without consuming any SP or HP.
+* Enemies in each encounter seem to be much less homogenous than in the base game, possibly to encourage the player to take advantage of baton passes.

 ### Items & Equipment